olsen3d/notes/coursera/Information Visualization/notes.md

 * You cant really decipher past 5-10 distinct codes.
 The most unique and stable colors are: red green blue yellow black and white.
 * Red = danger/bad, green = ok/good, gray is perceived as no color meaning it looks like its an unspecified or no category (not important).

-Diverging Color Scales - useful to distinguish between quantitative values that are above or below a certain threshold (like altitude and sea level or election votes.)
+**Diverging Color Scales** \- useful to distinguish between quantitative values that are above or below a certain threshold \(like altitude and sea level or election votes\.\)
 Sequential scales dont work.
 A diverging will encode two properties at the same time:

 * Above/below a certain threshold